-The City of Watsonville worked regionally in the Pajaro River watershed to look at future TMDLs and coordinate monitoring and implementation of measures through the Stormwater programs.
+The City of Watsonville worked Regionally in the Pajaro River watershed to look at future Total Maximum Daily Loads and coordinate monitoring and implementation of measures through the Stormwater programs.
 In an effort to improve infrastructure in the City, the Wastewater Division applied for and was awarded funding through CalOES to improve the levee embankment behind the Wastewater Treatment Facility.
 The embankment stabilization project will protect one of the City's most critical facilities.

 The RCD completed site visits to 10 unique properties requesting technical assistance related to rural roads or drainage and erosion issues around their home.
-RCD staff provided recommendations based on the specific concerns and discussed improvements that would also reduce sediment runoff.
-They completed designs and permits for two roads projects and one streambank project, preliminary assessments/designs for two more roads projects and one rain harvesting project that will reduce runoff.
-Additionally, RCD assisted with designs and permits for a post-fire bridge and restoration.
+We provided recommendations based on their specific concerns and discussed improvements that would also reduce sediment runoff.
+We completed designs and permits for two roads projects and one streambank project, preliminary assessments/designs for two more roads projects and one rain harvesting projects that will reduce runoff.
+Additionally, we assisted with designs and permits for a post-fire bridge and restoration.
 All projects are expected to be constructed in 2023.
-The RCD is planning a Living on Rural Properties workshop to be held in early January 2023 that will discuss road, home drainage, well and septic management and fire preparedness.
+The RCD is planning a Living on Rural Properties workshop to be held in Early January 2023 that will discuss road, home drainage, well and septic management and fire preparedness.